 Making your own Lemon Curd is actually quite simple!
 This easy, homemade recipe is bursting with sweet and tangy citrus flavor and only four ingredients!

-Lemon Curd is a dessert spread made using egg yolks, sugar, lemons, and butter.
+Lemon Curd is a sweet dessert spread made using egg yolks, sugar, lemons, and butter.

 Bursting with lemon flavor, it’s a delicious preserve that’s perfect when paired with cookies, cakes, tarts, toast, etc.